SShaDe: scalable shape deformation via local representations: Method

 Since we want our local reference frame to be consistent across deformations and variations of pose, we must build it using intrinsic measures and quantities.
 For this task, we adapt the approach proposed by Melzi \etal~\cite{melzi:2019:gframes}.
 In their paper, the authors propose to use the normal vectors and the normalized gradient of some pose-invariant scalar function $f : \N \to \Reals$ on the surface (\eg, the Laplacian eigenfunctions) to obtain a local reference frame at the vertices for shape correspondence tasks; the third vector can be easily obtained via a cross product between the other two.
-A visual representation of how local reference frames are deformed consistently through shapes is shown in~\Cref{fig:lrf-example}.
-As shown in the figure, the three basis vector always represent the same intrinsic directions and the same semantics across the shapes (\eg, the blue vector is always the surface normal and the red vector always points toward the snout).
-Our setting provides us with a twofold advantage: on one side, we need our local reference frame to be defined over triangles rather than vertices, which is the natural domain for normal vectors and gradient vectors, thus reducing the number of operations to perform and improving numerical stability; additionally, the correspondence between $\N$ and $\N’$ is already known, allowing us to transfer functions accurately by relying on simple functions such as the mesh coordinates, avoiding the costly computation of pose-invariant functions.
+Differently from ~\cite{melzi:2019:gframes}, our setting provides us with a twofold advantage: \begin{itemize} \item we need our local reference frame to be defined over triangles rather than vertices; \item the correspondence between $\N$ and $\N’$ is already known. \end{itemize} Since triangles are the natural domain for normal and gradient vector, working on the mesh triangle allows us to reduce the number of operations to perform and improve numerical stability.
+Furthermore, given the correspondence between $\N$ and $\N'$ we can transfer any function accurately, thus enabling the usage of simple functions such as the mesh coordinates rather than pose-invariant functions, which are notoriously costly to compute and usually not robust on shapes at low-resolution.
 Employing gradient vectors as basis vectors for local reference frames requires caution, as by the Poincar\'{e}-Hopf (``Hairy-Ball'') Theorem, not all surface topologies guarantee a non-null tangent vector field everywhere.
-In cases where we obtain tangent vectors with a very small magnitude at some triangles, we can introduce a second different function $f_2 : \N \to \Reals$ on the surface.
+In cases where we obtain tangent vectors with a very small magnitude at some triangles, we can introduce a second distinct function $f_2 : \N \to \Reals$ on the surface.
 For each triangle $t$ where $\nabla f(t)$ has a very small magnitude, we can replace the basis vector with with $\nabla f_2(t)$.
 However, as mentioned in \cite{melzi:2019:gframes}, in the discrete setting this situation occurs rarely, and we never experienced similar cases in our experiments.

 After this process, for each triangle $t$ in the mesh $\N$, we obtain a matrix $\mymat{L}_t$ defined as

 where $n_t$ is the normal vector at triangle $t$, $g_t$ is the gradient vector at $t$, and $w_t = g_t \times n_t$ is the cross product between the other two.
 By calling $b_t$ the barycenter of the triangle $t$, the representation of a vertex $v \in V_{\M}$ in the local reference frame of $t$ is given by